magomimmo/modern-cljs/doc/second-edition/tutorial-17.md

 ## Next Step - [Tutorial 18 - Augmented TDD Session][14]

-In the [next tutorial][14] we're going to complete the client-side form validation by exploiting the TDD environment augmented with CLJ/CLJS REPLs.
+In the [next tutorial][14] we're going to complete the client-side form validation by exploiting the [TDD][19] environment augmented with CLJ/CLJS REPLs.

 # License